 - Floating language selection – Adding a floating dropdown that displays on every page of your site.

 Let’s look at each option in more detail.

 The shortcode option lets you add a WordPress language switcher anywhere on your site that allows shortcodes.
 With the Gutenberg editor, this works as a language switcher block.

 In the General settings for TranslatePress, there are five options for configuring what the language switcher displays:

 For this example, I want to add a language switcher to the footer of my site.
-To do this, in the WordPress dashboard go to Appearance → Widgets, drag a text widget to the footer, and enter the shortcode like so:
+To do this, in the WordPress dashboard go to Appearance → Widgets, and open up the Footer section.
+Click the “+” icon to add a block and start typing “language switcher” in the search bar.
+You will immediately see the Language Switcher block that you can simply add to the footer.

 On the front-end, the language switcher widget shows a dropdown box that lets visitors to switch languages: